GAchuzia/info-grabber/README.md

 # **Info-Grabber**
-A small appliation that uses regex and pandas to extract specific data from  docx files and put them into a csv.
+A small appliation made with Tkinter that uses regex and pandas to extract specific data from  docx files and put them into a csv.
 It can also be used to extract images from multiple docx files.

 **Older Version(s)** <br>